wellspringcp/wellspring/10-miscellaneous/10-03-genetic-engineering.md

 ## Somatic cell editing:

-Somatic cells can be edited without restriction, as long as the activity does not constitute a Non-Ameliorable Harmful Activity (`NAHA`) as defined elsewhere in this constitution.
+Somatic cells may be modified for non-cosmetic purposes without restriction, as long as the activity does not constitute a Non-Ameliorable Harmful Activity (`NAHA`) as defined elsewhere in this constitution.

+Somatic cells may be edited for cosmetic purposes without restriction as long as the subject of the modification is sui juris and the activity does not constitute a `NAHA`.

 ## Germ line editing: